boutros/matsu/doc/sparql_spec.md

 #SPARQL 1.1 spesification

 An attempt to translate all the example queries from the [SPARQL 1.1 W3C Recommendation](http://www.w3.org/TR/sparql11-query/) into Matsu syntax.
-This document corresponds to the tests in `/test/boutros/matsu/sparql_spec.clj`.
+This document corresponds with the tests in `/test/boutros/matsu/sparql_spec.clj`.

-The following namespaces are assumed to be present in *PREFIXES*:
+The following namespaces are assumed to be present in the `*PREFIXES*` map:
 ```
 {:foaf "<>" etc}
 ```